 Login for Updatable Subscriptions

-If you selected Replicate on the Updatable Subscriptions page of this wizard, you must specify an account at the Subscriber under which connections to the Publisher are made for immediate updating subscriptions.
-Connections are used by the triggers that fire at the Subscriber and propagate changes to the Publisher.
-This account is required even if you selected Queue changes and commit when possible on the Updatable Subscriptions page, because by default the New Subscription Wizard configures queued updating with the ability to switch to immediate updating if required.
+Connections are used by the triggers that fire at the Subscriber, and propagate changes to the Publisher.
+This account is required even if you selected Queue changes and commit when possible on the Updatable Subscriptions page.
+The New Subscription Wizard by default configures queued updating with the ability to switch to immediate updating if required.

-The account specified for the connection should only be granted permission to insert, update, and delete data on the views that replication creates in the publication database; it should not be given any additional permissions.
-Grant permissions on views in the publication database that are named in the form syncobj_<HexadecimalNumber> to the account you configured at each Subscriber.
+IMPORTANT!!
+The account specified for the connection should only be granted permission to insert, update, and delete data on the views that replication creates in the publication database.
+It should not be given any additional permissions.
+Grant permissions on Views in the publication database named in the form syncobj_<HexadecimalNumber> to the account you configured at each Subscriber.

 There are three options available for the type of connection: